nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size or x is a negative integer)<br>
       Expected: Similar to previous.

+### Listing flashcards

+1. Listing all flashcards in the flashcard deck

+    1. Prerequisites: Flashcard deck contains at least one flashcard.
+Refer to [Section 1.2](#adding-a-flashcard) on how to add a flashcard if flashcard deck is empty.

+    1. Test case: `list` <br>
+        Expected: Flashcard list panel updates to show all flashcard stored in the flashcard deck.
+Result display will output a success message: `Listed all flashcards`

 ### Saving data

 1. Dealing with missing/corrupted data files